Can live for up to 16 years!

 Irish Setter puppy food: Dry food is an excellent option for puppies.
 Look for puppy food with increased amounts of calcium.
 Calcium strengthens developing bones which can help to prevent hip dysplasia in Irish Setters.
 Also, choose a food with increased protein for muscle development.
 Giving your Irish Setter food that’s higher in calories is a good choice because your puppy is going to be very active.
 Omega-3 fatty acids support a puppy’s eye and brain development.

 Irish Setter adult dog food: An adult Irish Setter should eat dog food with antioxidants that support the health of its immune system.
 A healthy immune system can help prevent hypothyroidism.
-Wheat is another important ingredient in food for an adult Irish Setter.
-Wheat is a slow-digesting ingredient that gives an adult dog nutrition while preventing weight gain.
-Food that’s high in protein as well as vitamins A, B6 and E can contribute to a normally functioning thyroid and help maintain healthy skin.
+Also, wheat is an important ingredient in food for an adult Irish Setter.
+It is a slow-digesting ingredient that gives an adult dog nutrition while preventing weight gain.
+Consider that food high in protein, as well as vitamins A, B6, and E, can contribute to a normally functioning thyroid and help maintain healthy skin.
 Plus, vitamin B6 is known to increase serotonin in the brain which can help to calm an anxious dog suffering from Acral Lick Dermatitis.

 Irish Setter Maintenance and Grooming

-An Irish Setter’s ears should be checked once a week in order to clear away any excess wax or dirt.
+Check the ears once a week in order to clear away any excess wax or dirt.
 Use a soft cloth moistened with warm water to clear away any debris.
 This helps prevent ear infections.

 Irish Setter Training